SQL Server Stored Procedure vs Function

-So, in this article, we will discuss some of the main differences between SQL server stored procedure and function, and we will cover the following topics.
+We will discuss some main differences between SQL server stored procedure and functions.

-In this section, we will try to explain some key differences between function and a stored procedure in SQL server.
+Now, we will see some key differences between a function and a stored procedure in an SQL server.

 Stored Procedure in SQL Server

-• When we create a stored procedure in SQL Server, the SQL Server compiles the procedure and creates a execute plan for it.
-And SQL Server will use the execution plan to execute the procedure.
+• When we create a stored procedure in SQL Server, the SQL Server compiles the procedure and creates an execution plan for it.
+The execution plan is used to execute the method.

 • A stored procedure is a pre-compiled object and will be valid till we make some changes.

-• Stored Procedures have the advantage of being executed on the server and performing a set of tasks before returning the results to the client.
+• Stored Procedures have the advantage of being executed on the server and performing tasks before returning the results to the client.

-• A stored procedure can accepts inputs using input parameters and return the output using output parameters.
+• A stored procedure can accept inputs using input parameters and return the output using output parameters.

 AS